Crowndev/bitcore-crown/auxpow.md

 6e 90 5c 9f cb 24 47 99 af 94 b8 aa 8f fa a4 88 ac 00 00 00 00
 ```

 `b8 eb b3 df` is the magic.
 Next to it is `6d 04 00 00`, which means the block size (1133 bytes).
-To be accurate, "block" refers to the following 1133 bytes.
+To be accurate, "block" refers to 1133 bytes, not 1141 bytes.

 The first part of the block is the block header, which is fixed to 80 bytes: